 Be sure to pack a "vacation backpack" that you will keep with you at all times.
 In the backpack, carry supplies for emergency situations as well as items your child likes such as favorite snacks, toys, and games, and, perhaps, an iPad (loaded with favorite games or videos).
 Be sure you pack some extra clothes in case your child gets dirty or wet.

 Bring a helper.
 Invite your favorite service provider to go on vacation with you.
 He or she will understand your family dynamics and can provide the support your family needs during your vacation.

 Always have a back-up plan.
 Problems can occur even on the most carefully planned vacations.
 If your activities involve the outdoors, remember that meteorologists are only correct 50 percent of the time!
 Have a plan if the weather changes.
 Fun indoor activities can include indoor trampoline parks, waterparks, glow golf, bowling, and going to the movies.

 Taking a family vacation with child with special needs can be challenging, but with a little advanced planning, a vacation backpack, a helper, and a “Plan B,” your whole family can have a wonderful, relaxing experience.

-Erica Kearney, M.A., BCBA, LABA, is Executive Director of the May Center School for Children with Autism and Developmental Disabilities in West Springfield, Mass.
+Erica Kearney, M.A., BCBA, LABA, is Executive Director of the May Center for Autism and Developmental Disabilities in Chicopee, Mass.
 She can be contacted at email@example.com.